SuperOfficeDocs/superoffice-docs/user-guide/en/user/Service/topics/ticket.showListTickets.askForHelp.md

 7. Click **OK**.
 The request is transferred to the other person.

+> [!TIP]
-**Tip:** Before transferring responsibility for the request to someone else, it is a good idea to add it to your favourites list, to remind yourself to follow it up.
+> Before transferring responsibility for the request to someone else, it is a good idea to add it to your favourites list, to remind yourself to follow it up.
 It will no longer be displayed under **Own open requests** when someone else is defined in the **Owner** field.
 See [Add requests to the favourites list](ticket.showListTickets.hotlist.md).

 ## What would you like to do now?